i1Cps/multi-robot-exploration-rl/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#coffee-buy-me-a-coffee)

 ## ➤ :coffee: Buy me a coffee
-Whether you use this project, have learned something from it, or just like it, please consider supporting it by buying me a coffee, so I can dedicate more time on open-source projects like this o:[]:::::::>
+Whether you use this project, have learned something from it, or just like it, please consider supporting it by buying me a coffee, so I can dedicate more time on open-source projects like this (҂⌣̀_⌣́)

 <a href="https://www.buymeacoffee.com/i1Cps" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-violet.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>